TheHanna/TVGPGameClub/readme.md

 * Make sure you have Python 2.7.x installed
 * Open up cmd/PowerShell/Terminal
 * Run the following command:
-	* `python ListShuffler.py`
+	* `python ListShuffler.py -s`

 That's it!
-This will generatea new voting list (written to the `votinglists` directory), named with the date and time it was generated.
+This will generate a new voting list (written to the `votinglists` directory), named with the date and time it was generated.
+It will also shuffle the GamesRemaining.txt list

 ###Options